 Whether you have seasonal bedding you use or keep extra blankets and comforters on hand for guests, keeping them fresh is key during storage.
 Fabric fibers, down, and other comforter filler materials absorb odors, which can give the blankets and comforters a musty or stale smell.
 Several items you might already have around the house help keep those odors from forming, so your freshly washed comforters and blankets stay smelling fresh, no matter how long you store them.

-Tuck scented dryer sheets in between the folds of the blankets and comforters.
+Dryer sheets make freshly washed blankets smell great, so keep the scent going with fresh dryer sheets.
+Tuck scented dryer sheets in between the folds of the blankets and comforters when you store them.
 The scent of the dryer sheets permeates throughout the stored blankets and comforters to keep them smelling fresh.

 Cut thin white cotton fabric into a 4-inch square.
 Place dried lavender in the center of the square.
 Pick up the edges of the square and twist them.
 Tie a white ribbon tightly around the top to make a lavender sachet.
 Place the lavender sachet in with the blankets and comforters when storing them.

-Pour borax in a plastic-lidded container and poke holes in the top.
+Another way to keep blankets smelling fresh is with borax, which is inexpensive and readily available.
+Pour borax into a plastic-lidded container and poke holes in the top.
 Place the container in a storage closet to absorb odors.